-Being a Python freelancer is a new way of living in the 21st century.
-It’s a path of personal growth, learning new skills, and earning money in the process.
-But in today’s digital economy, becoming a Python freelancer is – above everything else – a lifestyle choice.
+Being a freelance developer is a new way of living in the 21st century: It’s a path of personal growth, learning new skills, and earning money in the process.
+But in today’s digital economy, becoming a freelance developer is – above everything else – a lifestyle choice.
 It can give you fulfillment, flexibility, and constant growth opportunities.
-Additionally, it offers you a unique way of connecting with other people, learning about their exciting projects, and finding friends and acquaintances on the way.
+It can offer you a unique way of connecting with other people, learning about their exciting projects, and finding friends and acquaintances on the way.

-While this sounds nice – becoming a Python freelancer can also be a constant struggle which has the potential to make your life miserable and stressful.
-Is being a Python freelancer for you?
+While this sounds nice – becoming a freelance developer can also be a constant struggle which has the potential to make your life miserable and stressful.
+Is being a freelance developer in the Python space for you?
 This article discusses the pros and cons of becoming a Python freelancer.
 The list is based not only on my personal experience as a Python freelancer — working for diverse projects in science, data analytics, and even law enforcement — but I have also assembled the experiences of some of the top experts in the field.

 The Good Things

 So what are the advantages of being a freelance coder?
 Let’s dive right into them.